Transformers for Charged Particle Track Reconstruction in High Energy Physics: Results

-The current inference times, while already competitive, has been achieved without extensive optimisation.
-Our approach could likely achieve substantial speed improvements through established techniques such as model pruning and quantisation.
-Additional gains could be realised by training smaller models on expanded datasets, while inference throughput could be enhanced by batching multiple events during inference.
+Nevertheless, the current inference times have been achieved with minimal optimisation, indicating substantial potential for future speed improvements.
+Our approach is poised for significant enhancements through architecture optimisation, enabling JIT compilation for the full tracking model, and the application of established techniques such as model pruning and quantisation.
+Additional gains are anticipated from training smaller, more efficient models on expanded datasets, while inference throughput can be further boosted by increasing the batch size.
+These clearly defined avenues for development are expected to markedly enhance the real-world applicability and performance of our method.

 \FloatBarrier